iWaraxe-school/onlinestore-iuriestanila/README.md

 -  [03.oop.u6.
 Interfaces](https://youtu.be/JGgKbMcDnOo)
 ## Task #3
 Before start creating source code, read carefully all materials about OOP.
-It is not only 3 principles for interview;) Store functionality should be based on above principles.
+It is not only 3 principles for interview;) by.issoft.store.Store functionality should be based on above principles.
 Classes to create:
 - `Product` with such attributes as [name, rate, price]
 - `Category` classes with the `name` attribute, for each store category [bike, phone, milk] and `products list`
-- `Store` - class that should handle `category list`
+- `by.issoft.store.Store` - class that should handle `category list`
 - `RandomStorePopulator` - utility class that will populate out store/category with fake data using `Faker` lib
 - `StoreApp` - class with main method to execute our store scenario.
 When invoke main method, application should init store with categories and products and `pretty` print this data.